charlesdedampierre/BunkaTopics/README.md

 git clone https://github.com/charlesdedampierre/BunkaTopics.git
 cd BunkaTopics

-# Create the environment from the .lock file
+# Create the environment from the .lock file.
-poetry install
+poetry install # This will install all packages in the .lock file inside a virtual environmnet

 # Start the environment
 poetry shell